-Troubleshooting Guide

-BE SURE TO FOLLOW SAFETY RULES AND INSTRUCTIONS
+Troubleshooting Guide BE SURE TO FOLLOW SAFETY RULES AND INSTRUCTIONS WHAT TO DO

 TROUBLE!
 WHAT'S WRONG?
 WHAT TO DO Saw will not start 1.
 Saw not plugged in 1.
 Plug in saw.
 2. Fuse blown or circuit breaker tripped 2.
 Replace fuse or reset circuit breaker.
-3. Cord damaged 3.
-Have cord replaced by authorized service center.
+3. Cord damaged Have cord replaced by authorized service center.
 4. Brushes worn out 4.
 Have brushes replaced by authorized service center or replace them yourself.
 Refer to Brushes.
 Saw makes 1.
 Dull blade 1.
 Replace blade.
 Refer to Changing or Installing a New Saw Blade. unsatisfactory cuts 2.
 Blade mounted backwards 2.
 Turn blade around.
 Refer to Changing or Installing a New Saw Blade.
 3. Gum or pitch on blade 3.
-Remove blade and clean with turpentine and coarse steel wool or household oven cleaner.
-4. Incorrect blade for work being done 4.
+Remove blade and clean with turpentine and coarse steel wool or household oven cleaner 4.
+Incorrect blade for work being done 4.
 Change the blade type.
 Refer to Saw Blades.
 Blade does not come up to speed Extension cord too light or too long Replace with adequate size cord.
-Refer to Use Proper Extension Cord under Important Safety Instructions .
+Refer to Use Proper Extension Cord under Important Safety Instructions.
 2. Low house current 2.
 Contact your electric company.
-Machine vibrates excessively Saw not mounted securely to stand or work bench Tighten all mounting hardware.
+Machine vibrates excessively Saw not mounted securely to stand or work bench 1.
+Tighten all mounting hardware.
 Refer to Bench Mounting.
 2. Stand or bench on uneven floor 2.
 Reposition on flat level surface.
-Refer to Familiarization.
+Refer to Familiarization .
 3. Damaged saw blade 3.
 Replace blade.
-Refer to Changing or Installing a New Saw Blade .
-Does not make accurate Miter scale not adjusted correctly 1.
+Refer to Changing or Installing a New Saw Blade.
+Does not make accurate 1.
+Miter scale not adjusted correctly 1.
 Check and adjust.
 Refer to Miter Scale Adjustment under Adjustments. miter cuts 2.
-Miter pointer not adjusted correctly 2.
+Blade is not square to fence 2.
 Check and adjust.
-Refer to Miter Pointer Adjustment under Adjustments.
-3. Workpiece is not perpendicular to table 3.
+Refer to Miter Scale Adjustment under Adjustments.
+3. Blade is not perpendicular to table 3.
 Check and adjust fence.
-Refer to Fence Adjustment under Adjustments.
+Refer to Bevel Square to Table Adjustment under Adjustments.
 4. Workpiece moving 4.
 Clamp workpiece securely to fence or glue 120 grit sandpaper to fence with rubber cement.
-Material pinches blade Cutting bowed material 1.
+Material pinches blade 1.
+Cutting bowed material 1.
 Refer to Bowed Material under Special Cuts.

-TABLE 1: COMPOUND MITER CUT

-(POSITION WOOD WITH BROAD FLAT SIDE ON THE TABLE AND THE NARROW EDGE AGAINST THE FENCE)
+TABLE 1: COMPOUND MITER CUT (POSITION WOOD WITH BROAD FLAT SIDE ON THE TABLE AND THE NARROW EDGE AGAINST THE FENCE)